-The bulk transmissivity τ under different sky conditions is used to assess the influence of cloud, haze and rain on K{\downarrow} (Fig. 4, 5).
-For clear conditions, the monthly midday median (11:00 - 13:00 LST) τ is between 0.6 - 0.7, and decreases steadily from winter to spring to summer to autumn (0.69, 0.68, 0.64 and 0.63).
-This seasonal trend may relate to increased absorption and reflection by more water vapour in the air in the summer and autumn (Fig. 1f shows large absolute humidity values at this site in summer and autumn) and/or different seasonal composition of aerosols (Fu 2009; He et al., 2012, Zhang and Cao 2015).
-Although τ decreases near sunrise and sunset due to increased solar path-length through the atmosphere, τ values are smaller near sunrise than sunset in most months.
-This may relate to the frequent presence of residual layers overnight (Peng et al. 2016) which become more dispersed by mixing later in the day.
-For cloudy conditions, the midday τ was 0.47, 0.59, 0.49 and 0.48 in winter, spring, summer and autumn, respectively.
-For rain or snow days, the monthly midday τ is much lower, 0.10 - 0.47.
+The bulk transmissivity τ under different sky conditions is used to assess the influence of cloud, haze, and rain on K{\perp} (Figs. 4 and 5).
+For clear conditions, the monthly midday median (1100-1300 LST) τ is between 0.6 and 0.7, and decreases steadily from winter to spring to summer to autumn (0.69, 0.68, 0.64, and 0.63).
+This seasonal trend may relate to increased absorption and reflection by more water vapor in the air in the summer and autumn (Fig. 1f shows large absolute humidity values at this site in summer and autumn) and/or different seasonal composition of aerosols (Fu 2009; He et al. 2012; Zhang and Cao 2015).
+Although τ decreases near sunrise and sunset because of increased solar path length through the atmosphere, τ values are smaller near sunrise than sunset in most months.
+This may relate to the frequent presence of residual layers overnight (Peng et al. 2016, manuscript submitted to J. Atmos.
+Oceanic Technol.), which become more dispersed by mixing later in the day.
+For cloudy conditions, the midday τ was 0.47, 0.59, 0.49, and 0.48 in winter, spring, summer, and autumn, respectively.
+For rain or snow days, the monthly midday τ is much lower: 0.10-0.47.

 The increasing emission of anthropogenic aerosols caused by the ever-growing population and human activities in Shanghai has resulted in the frequent occurrence of haze, especially during autumn and winter (Qian et al. 2015).
-Haze aerosols reflect, scatter and absorb the solar radiation resulting in a decrease of K{\downarrow} reaching the surface.
-When clear days are stratified by the presence (or not) of haze, its effects on solar radiation can be assessed (Fig. 5).
+Haze aerosols reflect, scatter, and absorb the solar radiation resulting in a decrease of K{\downarrow} reaching the surface.
+When clear days are stratified by the presence (or absence) of haze, its effects on solar radiation can be assessed (Fig. 5).
 For the study period, τ is decreased by about 0.07 (11.3% of the hourly average 0.65) between those hours with and without haze.

-In terms of seasonal patterns, under clear sky conditions the median τ increases steadily with solar elevation angle from 4° to 60° (Fig. 5e); with solar elevation angles > 60°, τ becomes constant (with values around 0.67).
-Under cloudy sky conditions, the variation of τ with solar elevation is similar, but with values of τ decreased by 0.12.
+In terms of seasonal patterns, under clear-sky conditions the median τ increases steadily with solar elevation angle from 4° to 60° (Fig. 5e); with solar elevation angles $> 60^\circ$, τ becomes constant (with values around 0.67).
+Under cloudy-sky conditions, the variation of τ with solar elevation is similar, but with values of τ decreased by 0.12.
 For rainy conditions, there is no obvious variation of τ with solar elevation, with values varying from 0.1 to 0.19.
-When clear sky days are stratified into those with and without haze (Table 1), when the solar elevation angle is below 60° τ is further attenuated by haze by 0.07 (~11.6%).
+When clear-sky days are stratified into those with and without haze (Table 1), when the solar elevation angle is below 60° , τ is further attenuated by haze by $0.07 ~(\sim 11.6\%)$.
 However, when the solar elevation angle is larger than 60°, the impact of haze is less, with τ under haze conditions even slightly larger than when there is no haze.
 This may be a consequence of multiple scattering enhancing diffuse radiation receipt.